mxsdmitriev/tst_asg/Desc.md

+# Task 3

-Plans provide product clients with a variety of service options defined within a preconfigured score.
+Plans provide product clients with a pre-configured variety of service options.

+> **Note**
+>
-Please note that your customer service flow and solutions may change after the incoming update.
-User records will be supplemented with additional properties according to the latest version of our API reference.
-For example: users can be transferred to the 'signing' state before they confirm their purchase.
+> Please note that customer service flow may change after the incoming update.
+User records will have additional properties according to the latest version of our API reference.
+For example: users can be transferred to the `signing` state before they confirm their purchase.
+Some of the guidelines and instructions may require an update.

-The capacity of plans per provider is limited by user’s types.
-Despite that, plans are just user attributes and the corresponding state.
+The capacity of plans per provider is limited by user account types available (except `guest` and `admin` types).